 I’ve preached a sermon before about taking my kids for granted and when they wanted to hang out and do something, I was like,” Oh, I’m too busy.
 Every time they said my name, I dropped what I was doing and went and spent time with them.
 So I say that if somebody is going like, “I need some hope and all these because God’s not taking it away from me,” instead of praying, “God, take it away from me” shift that.
 Still, pray by all means as Paul didn’t stop praying.
 Start praying, “God, what are you trying to teach me in this?
 What is the perspective you want me to see?”
-What are some things in that intimacy with Him.
+What are some things in that intimacy with Him?
 Again, like we were talking about earlier, you’re not going to Him with a means to an end.
-Now, it’s not we’re going out and talking to you so you will deliver me so that once I’m delivered from it, I’ll just move on because we all have that tendency that once our problems fixed, we forget.
+Now, it’s not we’re going out and talking to you so you will deliver me so that once I’m delivered from it, I’ll just move on because we all have that tendency that once our problems are fixed, we forget.

 It’s a lot easier to stay on the other side because obviously, God did end up healing me.
 It could’ve been a lot quicker, but he did end up doing it.
 Don’t get me wrong, I’m not trying to belittle the situation because it’s just so much easier talking about it when you’ve been delivered from it.
-If I was going to give an encouragement, it would take some time to set up a [00:35:00] situation where you have an hour, a day of prayer. and for 15 minutes, pray that God would deliver you, even then for 45 minutes, pray that God would help you see why He hasn’t.
+If I was going to give an encouragement, it would take some time to set up a [00:35:00] situation where you have an hour a day of prayer and for 15 minutes, pray that God would deliver you, even then for 45 minutes, pray that God would help you see why He hasn’t.

 God’s Gift In Unanswered Prayers